mmorella-dev/algorithm-analysis/assignment-3/docs/Assignment 3 Report.md

 #### Array indices start from 0

 In C (and C-like languages), array indices start at `a[0]`, not `a[1]`.
 As a consequence, functions like $\text{Left}(i) = 2i$ and $\text{Right}(i) = 2i + 1$ must be implemented as `(2 * i) + 1` and `(2 * i) + 2` respectively.
 There are many such indices in the pseudocode which must be carefully modified from the pseudcode.

+In the C implementation, the heap array will instead be definend on the range $A[0, size)$

 #### Non-integer data types